hasanazeerkhan/selenium-javascript/README.md

 🚀 Welcome to the Selenium-JavaScript repository!
 This repository is a collection of useful Selenium snippets and code examples to help you with web automation testing using Selenium WebDriver. 🌐

-🔍 As a software tester, I understand the power and flexibility of Selenium for automating web testing.
+🔍 As a software tester, I understand the power and flexibility of Selenium for automated web testing.
 This repository aims to provide a curated set of Selenium snippets and code snippets that can be used as building blocks for your test automation projects.

 🧩 In this repository, you'll find a variety of Selenium snippets that demonstrate common automation tasks, such as navigating web pages, interacting with elements, performing assertions, handling pop-ups, and more.
 These snippets are designed to be concise, reusable, and easy to understand.